-- From 1990 to 2009, the portion of the population that is female has steadily decreased by approximately one half percent, whereas the portion of the population that is male has steadily increased by approximately one half percent. - There is still a higher percentage of the female population than the male population, but the population is closer to being equally distributed in 2009 than 1990. - Region 3's gender distribution trends follow the same pattern as Michigan's trends.
+- From 1990 to 2009, the portion of the population that is female has steadily decreased by one percent, whereas the portion of the population that is male has steadily increased by one percent. - In both 1990 and 2009, there was a higher percentage of males than females in Region 8, which is not the case in Michigan as a whole.